-We promote community group-local government partnerships as hubs to co-design local programs that meet the social and ecological needs and aspirations of their area.
+We promote the use of community-local government partnerships to co-design programs that meet the social and ecological needs and aspirations of their area.

 We use the successful Knox Gardens for Wildlife program, and research* on its impact, as a model for partnerships to adapt to local circumstances.
 Five key program features motivated and supported residents to garden to foster the municipality’s local plants and animals.